It’s a rare occasion when the Daily Wire

 And what does Ted Cruz think about Trump’s plan to stop remittances—especially since his own supporters like Ben Shapiro and Tom Tancredo think it’s a good idea?

-James Kirkpatrick [Email him] is a Beltway veteran and a refugee from Conservatism Inc.
+Shouldn’t someone in Cruz’s Cuckservative cheering squad want to ask him?James Kirkpatrick [Email him] is a Beltway veteran and a refugee from Conservatism Inc.